devfile/registry/README.md

 To build this devfile registry into a container image run `.ci/build.sh`.
 A container image will be built using the [devfile registry build tools](https://github.com/devfile/registry-support/tree/master/build-tools).

 From there, push the container image to a container registry of your choice and deploy using one of the methods outlined [here](https://github.com/devfile/registry-support#deploy).

-## Staging and Production

-The staging devfile registry, https://registry.stage.devfile.io is refreshed upon each commit to master in this repository.
-Production, https://registry.devfile.io, promoted manually and as mentioned above, is done each Friday, as needed.

-If you are a stack owner and need to request an urgent refresh of https://registry.devfile.io before Friday (for example if a stack is broken), please open an issue in the [devfile/api] repository outlining the following:

-- Stack name
-- Why the refresh is needed
-- Why the refresh cannot wait until the next regularly scheduled refresh

 ## Contributing